soursteve/SourCansting-Cameramod/README.md

 # YizziCamModV2 												[![Github All Releases](https://img.shields.io/github/downloads/Abnumality/YizziCamModV2/total.svg)]()

-### Note: THIS IS A FORK OF YIZZI'S CAMERA MOD FOR THE NEWEST UPDATE.
+### Note: THIS IS A FORK OF Abnumalitys yizzi camera mod that was forked from yizzi camera mod this is modified for casting
 THE ORIGINAL REPOSITORY IS LOCATED AT: https://github.com/Yizzii/YizziCamModV2/